serpapi/awesome-seo-tools/README.md

 - [Majestic](https://majestic.com/) - Find out who links to your website

 - [Monitor Backlinks](https://monitorbacklinks.com/) - Check the good and bad backlinks for you and the competition

+- [uSERP's Backlink Analysis](https://userp.io/backlink-analysis/) - Allow you to see domain and page-level metrics for any target

 - Other "All in one SEO tools" offer this feature as well.

 ## Content Optimization